luminovang/documentation/core/cron-tasks.md

 **What Next?**

-- [Cron Scheduling ](/cronjob/schedule.md) - See the documentation for cron scheduling.
+- [Cron Tasks Configuration](/configs/cron-tasks.md) - See the documentation for cron scheduling and configurations.
-- [Cron Execution](/cronjob/execution.md) - Or see the documentation for cron execution
+- [Running and Executing Cron Jobs  with Nova-Kit](/cronjob/execution.md) - Or see the documentation for cron execution.